LC-ContentLib/ContentLib/docs/docs/enemy-creation/coding-ai.md

 }
 ```

-One last important method that you'd need to keep in mind when creating a custom enemy is a method ran on `Base.Update()` exclusively for daytime enemies, `CheckTimeOfDayToLeave()`.
+One last important method that you'd need to keep in mind when creating a custom enemy is a method called by `base.Update()` exclusively for daytime enemies, `CheckTimeOfDayToLeave()`.

 ```cs
 // ... in EnemyAI